MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

    - `$(VCTargetsPath)`\\Microsoft.BuildSteps.targets
    - `$(MSBuildToolsPath)`\\Microsoft.Common.Targets

-   Most user-defined toolsets should use this file, as it defines the C++ build process.
+   Most user-defined toolsets should use the Microsoft.CppCommon.targets file, as it defines the C++ build process.

-### MSBuild C++ build process
+### The C++ build process defined by Microsoft.CppCommon.targets

-The C++ build follows three major steps, referenced by the `BuildSteps` property group:
+These targets represent the main steps of the C++ build:

 - `BuildGenerateSources`